 Because monitoring data were relatively scarce and, in many cases, highly variable for individual CECs in 2010, the Panel at that time selected the 90th percentile of the distribution of CEC concentrations reported in California as a conservative MEC screening value.
 The 2018 Panel compared MECs for individual CECs from the 2010 report to utility data for the period 2008 to 2017.
-In 2018, based on the information provided by utilities the availability of MEC data remains highly variable across individual CECs, however, available datasets for selected CECs are more extensive than were available in 2010 with some target analytes having hundreds of data points collected over multiple years.
-MECs reported in secondary/tertiary effluents are generally less variable, which is likely due to occurrence levels significantly above the method reporting level and the application of more consistent and sensitive analytical methods and use of standardized QA/QC procedures.
+In 2018, based on the information provided by utilities the availability of MEC data remains highly variable across individual CECs, however, available datasets for selected CECs are more extensive than available in 2010 with some target analytes having hundreds of data points collected over multiple years.
+MECs reported in secondary/tertiary effluents are generally less variable, which is likely due to occurrence levels significantly above the method reporting level and more consistent and sensitive analytical methods and use of standardized QA/QC procedures.

-To populate the updated database, the Panel compiled and reported 90th percentile concentration values for close to 90 individual CECs (Table 4.2).
-A concentation of one-half the method reporting limit (MRL) was substituted for non-detects, and data reported using a method with a MRL greater than the CEC-specific MTL were excluded from consideration.
-The comparison of 90th percentile MECs for selected CECs reported in secondary/tertiary treated effluents in 2010 and in 2018 is summarized in Figure 4.1.
-The observed change in concentration ranges from relatively large decreases (e.g., 8.4 to 0.5 ng/L for E2) to moderate increases (e.g., 26,000 to 40,000 ng/L for sucralose) to essentially no change (217 to 220 ng/L) for dilantin (also known as phenytoin).
+To populate the updated database, the 2018 Panel compiled and reported 90th percentile concentration values where rich (i.e., n>30) databases were available for extended time periods.
+The comparison of 90th percentile MECs for 51 CECs reported in secondary/tertiary treated effluents in 2010 and in 2018 is summarized in Figure 4.1.
+The observed change in concentration ranges from relatively large decreases (e.g., 8.4 to 0.5 ng/L for E2) to moderate increases (e.g., 26,000 to 40,000 ng/L for sucralose) to essentially no change (217 to 220 ng/L for dilantin (also known as phenytoin).
 The updated MEC values of CECs for 2018 were also used to screen for suitable performance indicators as documented in Chapter 5.